 How do you make an offering memorandum for a real estate deal?

-The Offering Memorandum begins with an executive summary, which lays out the high-level.
+The Commercial Real Estate Offering Memorandum begins with an executive summary, which lays out the high-level.
 In simple terms, the acquiring entity is seeking capital and there’s a brief description of your investment company (which may control or be the acquiring entity), its mission, the deal you’re pitching, a detailed description of the executives’ industry experience, and finally, deal financing requirements.

-After describing the property’s physical location, insert multiple images of the actual property.
+After describing the property’s physical location, insert multiple images of the actual commercial real estate property.
 For example, if it’s an apartment unit, add images of the interior, such as the kitchen and bathrooms.
 If the property is a retail center, show images of the different stores, the parking lot, and what visibility and access looks like from the street.

 The investment summary section covers various subtopics, each of which has its own separate section and brief description.